Jacob3075/minecraft-vcs/README.md

 ## Sample config file

 Place config file (`config.toml`) in the same directory as the executable.
-Path values in data file are relative to the executable.
+Path values in config file are relative to the executable.

 ```toml